I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/irb/nf-irb-ataportgetuncachedextension.md

 <p>HBA hardware can safely access an IRB extension.</p>

-<p>The miniport driver must not call <b>AtaPortGetUncachedExtension</b> from any routine other than its <a href="https://msdn.microsoft.com/library/windows/hardware/ff557465">IdeHwControl</a> routine, and only when it is processing a control action of <b>StartChannel</b>.
-Calls of <b>AtaPortGetUncachedExtension</b> from other miniport driver routines result in incorrect operation or even system failure.
-The port driver automatically frees the uncached extension after it invokes <b>IdeHwControl</b> with the <b>StopChannel</b> control action.</p>

-<p>The miniport driver can use IRB extensions as storage for driver-determined, request-specific information, such as data that is necessary to process a particular request.</p>

-<p>The port driver does not initialize IRB extensions, but sets a pointer to an extension in each IRB that it sends to the miniport driver.</p>

-<p>HBA hardware can safely access an IRB extension.</p>

-<p>The miniport driver must not call <b>AtaPortGetUncachedExtension</b> from any routine other than its <a href="https://msdn.microsoft.com/library/windows/hardware/ff557465">IdeHwControl</a> routine, and only when it is processing a control action of <b>StartChannel</b>.
+<p>The miniport driver must not call <b>AtaPortGetUncachedExtension</b> from any routine other than its <a href="storage.idehwcontrol">IdeHwControl</a> routine, and only when it is processing a control action of <b>StartChannel</b>.
 Calls of <b>AtaPortGetUncachedExtension</b> from other miniport driver routines result in incorrect operation or even system failure.
 The port driver automatically frees the uncached extension after it invokes <b>IdeHwControl</b> with the <b>StopChannel</b> control action.</p>

 ## -requirements
 <table>